The NeverEnding Story (film): Possible remake

 In 2009, Warner Bros., The Kennedy/Marshall Company and Leonardo DiCaprio's Appian Way Productions were in the early stages of creating another adaptation of Ende's novel.
 They intended to "examine the more nuanced details of the book" rather than remake the original film by Petersen.
 In 2011, producer Kathleen Kennedy said that problems securing the rights to the story may mean that a second adaptation is "not meant to be".

-In September 2022, a bidding war for the film and TV rights of The NeverEnding Story between studios and streamers had emerged.

-In March 2024, Michael Ende Productions, in association with See-Saw Films, announced plans for a series of films based on the book.
+In 2022, a bidding war for the film and TV rights of The NeverEnding Story between studios and streamers had emerged.
+In 2024, Michael Ende Productions, in association with See-Saw Films, announced plans for a series of films based on the book.